Sydney Airport: 1990–2010

 Since the international terminal's original completion, it has undergone a few expansions.
 The international terminal was first expanded in 1992 with the construction of Pier C in the south.

-The limitations of having only two runways that crossed each other had become apparent and governments grappled with Sydney's airport capacity for decades.
-Eventually, the controversial decision to build a third runway was made.
-The third runway was parallel to the existing runway 16/34, entirely on reclaimed land from Botany Bay.
-A proposed new airport on the outskirts of Sydney was shelved in 2004, before being re-examined in 2009–2012 following reports that Kingsford Smith airport will not be able to cope by 2030.
 The "third runway", which the Commonwealth government commenced development of in 1989 and completed in 1994, remained controversial because of increased aircraft movements, especially over inner suburbs.
 In 1995 the No Aircraft Noise party was formed to contest the 1995 New South Wales state election.
 The party did not win a seat in parliament but came close in the electorate of Marrickville.
 It also contested the 1996 Australian federal election.

 In 1995, the Australian Parliament passed the Sydney Airport Curfew Act 1995, which limits the operating hours of the airport.
 This was done in an effort to reduce airport noise over residential areas and thereby curb complaints.
 The curfew prevents aircraft from taking off or landing between the hours of 11 pm and 6 am.
 A limited number of scheduled and approved take-offs and landings are permitted respectively in the "shoulder periods" of 11 pm to midnight and 5 am to 6 am.
 The Act does not stop all aircraft movements overnight but limits noise by restricting the types of aircraft that can operate, the runways they can use and the number of flights allowed.
 During extreme weather, flights are often delayed and it is often the case that people on late flights are unable to travel on a given day.
 As of 2009, fines for violating curfew have been levied against four airlines, with a maximum fine of A$550,000 applicable.
 In addition to the curfew, Sydney Airport also has a cap of 80 aircraft movements per hour which cannot be exceeded, leading to increased delays during peak hours.